RE:View Raiders of the Lost Ark

 To which I reply, go be stupid somewhere else!
 Raiders was obviously not that kind of movie.
 There was so much riding on that scene.
 Lucas and Spielberg were both saying, we don’t get the shot, we don’t get the movie.
 Spielberg built miniatures to practice this scene.

 Indy gets the idol but his sand measurement was off because he sets off the doomsday trap.
 Idgits will complain about Indy throwing Satipo the whip, but he was right to do so.
 Maybe, Indy could hold on to the idol and cross the pit with one hand but it was safer to gamble on Satipo’s loyalty and cross with both hands on the whip.
 It was a gamble he lost, but he was right in principle.
-And it didn’t matter since ADD Satipo forgot about the spike trap.
+And it didn’t matter since the Attention Deficit Satipo forgot about the spike trap.
 Adios, Alfred Molina.

 We meet Barranca again and boy do those darts work fast.
 We also meet Indy’s first real obstacle Belloq.
 Clearly, a frenemy.
 Belloq relieves him of the idol but gives him a sporting two seconds head start before sending the Hovitos after him.
 Maybe he didn’t mean to give him a head start but it always felt deliberate to me.

 The next shot is of pilot and fisherman Jock Lindsey.
 Whose bi-plane only has two seats, strongly indicating that Indy had no intention of bringing his expedition out of the jungle with him.
 Maybe he knew something about them we didn’t.
 Or maybe he had a ruthless streak we never saw on camera.
 We will never know.
+Indy escapes while revealing his kryptonite in the form of crippling ophidiophobia, (even if it is just Reggie).

 Establishing shot of Marshal College, which does exist.
 Doctor Jones has been punished for his tomb raiding by being forced to lecture to undergraduates, which is hell on Earth for any tenured professor.